KCisSICKnasty/SICKnasty-FO4/README.md

 _Other Off-Site Downloads:_

 - Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease
-- Drag the zip file into MO2 under "Companions" separator.
+- Drag the zip file into MO2 under "Factions" separator.
 Enable the mod & plugin.

 __NOTE: For each off-site download, rename their files to include "[No Delete]" in front of their names.
 This will prevent Wabbajack from deleting them when you update the list.
 This applies to any mod you've added to the list as well.__